 The church costs about £5,000 per week to run.
 These expenses are made up of a contribution to our parish share (the request made by the diocese for churches to contribute to the running of the diocese and to pay for the provision of priests in all parishes) and the costs of running the church and adjoining halls.
-We do try rent out our facilities to raise income but mainly rely on the generosity of our regular givers.
+We usually rent out our facilities to raise income but during the current pandemic, this alternative source of income has largely ceased and we mainly rely on the generosity of our regular givers.

 There are various methods of donating to the running of the church.

 Regular direct bank payments to the church